Information regarding coronavirus - updated 27.04.21

 Coronavirus (COVID-19) may give rise to questions or worries.
 Therefore, we want to provide you with recommendations on what to do to avoid the virus and where to seek information, if you are fearing contagion.

-When we meet, you will experience that we do not shake hands and maybe we will ask you to keep at arm’s length.
+When we meet at your home, you will experience that we do not shake hands and maybe we will ask you to keep at arm’s length.
 It is not a sign of disrespect but a precaution we take to make sure, we stay on the safe side.

 We hope for your understanding in these cases, as we hope that you as a resident will help and contact for a new appointment, if someone in the household gets flu-like symptoms with e.g. cough, shortness of breath and fever.